 The Welcome Screen - Dreamweaver CS6

-From the welcome screen, you can create new content, open existing content and much more.
-In this video you'll see why the welcome screen is a great point of reference when working in Dreamweaver and a great place to learn about new features.
+From the Welcome screen, you can create new content, open existing content, and do much more.
+In this article, you'll see why the Welcome screen is a great point of reference when working in Dreamweaver and a great place to learn about new features.

-- At the bottom of the screen, click the checkbox for Don't Show This Screen Again.
+- At the bottom of the screen, click the checkbox Don't Show This Screen Again.

 - Go to the Dreamweaver menu (for Mac users) or the Edit menu (for Windows users).